nivedachuth123/gitlab-aws-codecommit-mirror/README.md

     - master
     - develop
 ```
+### NOTE

-_NOTE: change tags from `codecommit` to tag of your newly created Gitlab CI Runner._
+* change tags from `codecommit` to tag of your newly created Gitlab CI Runner.

-_Note: As this searves as a mirror, it just replicates master and develop branches, and will not delete branches from AWS codecommit._
+* As this a mirror, it just replicates master and develop branches, and will not delete branches from AWS codecommit.

 * Create the following Secret variables under Gitlab repository settings -> pipeline settings.
 ```
 REPO_URL url of the AWS Code commit.(git-codecommit.us-east-1.amazonaws.com/v1/repos/MyDemoRepo)